 The National Lottery – and with it National Lottery funding for good causes like heritage, arts, sport and charities – was established in 1994.
-Every ticket sold contributes funds to good causes across the UK.
+Every ticket sold contributes funds that so far total £37 billion pounds, distributed across the UK.

-National Lottery funding through the Heritage Lottery Fund is one of our most important sources of income at Kent Wildlife Trust, and has helped us to achieve many amazing things for people and wildlife over the years.
+National Lottery funding through the National Lottery Community Fund has helped Wildlife Trusts to achieve many amazing things for people and wildlife over the years.

 About the National Lottery Community Fund

 The National Lottery Community Fund is one of 12 distribution bodies for the National Lottery and is one of the largest funder of community activity in the UK.
 In 2016/17 alone, it awarded £712.7 million and supported more than 13,814 projects across the UK for health, education, environment and charitable purposes.

 It funds projects and activities “that make communities stronger and more vibrant, and that are led by the people who live in them.”

 The aims of Wildlife Trusts align perfectly with this aspiration, making us ideal delivery partners to run projects that really make a difference to the local environment as a whole - we help people connect with nature and each other and in doing so, provide opportunities for people to take action for wildlife and its habitat in the places that are closest and most important to them.

 The Wildlife Trusts have a longstanding relationship with the National Lottery Community Fund through its experienced grants team, who manage large scale programmes on behalf of the National Lottery Community Fund and other funders.
 It is currently lead partner of Our Bright Future, a £33 million programme, which brings together the youth and environmental sectors.